John Bennett (racing driver): 2024

 For his third season in the GB3 Championship, Bennett drove for JHR Developments.
 He scored his maiden GB3 race win on the opening weekend at Oulton Park, before adding further victories at Zandvoort and Silverstone.
 He took the title fight down to the final weekend, finishing as overall vice-champion with 11 podium finishes to his name.

 Formula Regional

 Formula Regional Middle East Championship

 Bennett made his Formula Regional debut in the 2024 Formula Regional Middle East Championship for Evans GP, partnering Australian Costa Toparis and Frenchman Edgar Pierre.
-The young Briton scored a lone point in the final race of the series at the Dubai Autodrome and finished 23rd in the championship standings.
+He scored a lone point in the final race of the series at the Dubai Autodrome and finished 23rd in the championship standings.

 Formula Regional European Championship

 Bennett made his Formula Regional European Championship debut for Finnish outfit KIC Motorsport at the third round of the 2024 Formula Regional European Championship at Circuit Zandvoort, replacing his Formula Regional Middle East teammate, Costa Toparis.
 He came 16th in his debut race, but retired from the second race after he came to a halt on track after lap two.